imroc/kubernetes-practice-guide/README.md

 # Kubernetes Practice Guide

-This book provides a lot of Kubernetes practice.
+This book contains a lot of kubernetes practices that cover many troubleshooting and best practices.
 Welcome everyone to improve this book.

 ## Disclaimer